Claudia Campisano

 Let’s find out together!

-Why is crypto bridge hack so frequent?
+Why crypto bridge hacks are so frequent?

-Although these bridges are a sought-after target, they also tend to have many weak spots, which is why have appeal to hackers.
+Cross-chain bridges are the most lucrative as well as vulnerable protocols in DeFi.
+Although these protocols are a sought-after target, they also tend to have many weak spots, which is why have appeal to hackers.

 Open-source codes help build trust and make it easier for malicious actors to review, copy, or manipulate a bridge's software.

-Lastly, since DeFi is largely unregulated and doesn't require KYC (Know Your Customer), it's easier for bridge hackers to avoid legal repercussions.
+Lastly, since DeFi is largely unregulated and doesn't require KYC (Know Your Customer), it's easier for hackers to avoid legal repercussions.

 When a bridge is under attack, different things can go wrong with these operations.